 At Chiropractic for Health our senior assessments commence with an initial consultation, which takes between 30 to 45 minutes.
 As well as gathering a complete patient history, we take a postural analysis and check the range of movement in the spine, feeling for inflammation in the joints and motion specific joints.
 Applied Kinesiology (also called muscle testing) is a fundamental part of the posture assessment, as is reflex testing.
 This helps Dr Hansor to identify any areas of nerve dysfunction, which in chiropractic terms is called a subluxation complex.

-Once Dr Hansor has identified your subluxation complex, she can provide treatment targeted to your specific needs.
+Once Dr Hansor has identified your subluxation complex, she can provide senior chiropractic Cairns treatments targeted to your specific needs.
 Her chiropractic adjustments are designed to restore appropriate nerve function to the body.
 Appropriate nerve flow and function results in spot on proprioception, meaning our brain knows where the rest of our body is in space.
 Good proprioception prevents us falling, which for our senior patients, helps to minimise the risk of fractures and pressure wounds.

 With assessment, treatment, guidance and support.